WE-Talk

 WE-Talk brings a rights-based, feminist, and intersectional approach to support local groups and organizations' existing leadership, programming, advocacy work, and collective action.
 WE-Talk will ensure these groups are in a solid position to advance gender equality by preventing gender-based violence and increasing the ability of Jamaican women, girls, and people from disadvantaged groups to enjoy their human rights.

-• 9 alliance-building activities aimed at raising awareness of and fostering discussions on gender-based violence
+• 49 alliance-building activities aimed at raising awareness of, and fostering discussion on, gender-based violence

 What’s next?